cdapio/cask-tracker/README.rst

 Application Configuration File
 ------------------------------
-Create an application configuration file that contains the Zookeeper Quorum (not required in Standalone mode).
+Create an application configuration file that contains the ZooKeeper quorum (not required in CDAP Standalone mode).

 Sample configuration file::